 This is a serious injury.
 It is when a limb is severed or torn away from the body.
-Depending on how the amputation occurs, the arteries and veins can spasm, recoil and seal, thereby reducing the amount of blood lost.

 NOTE: It is important to remember to retrieve the amputated body part.